kedacore/keda-docs/content/docs/2.11/scalers/redis-sentinel-streams.md

 - `pendingEntriesCount` - Threshold for the number of `Pending Entries List`.
 This is the average target value to scale the workload.
 (Default: `5`, Optional)
 - `streamLength` - Threshold for stream length, alternative average target value to scale workload.
 (Default: `5`, Optional)
 - `lagCount` - Threshold for the consumer group lag number, alternative average target value to scale workload.
 (Default: `5`, Optional)
-- `activationTargetLag` - Lag count threshold at which to start scaling.
+- `activationLagCount` - Lag count threshold at which to start scaling.
 Any average lag count below this value will not trigger the scaler.
 (Default: `0`, Optional)
 - `enableTLS` - Allow a connection to Redis using tls.
 (Values: `true`, `false`, Default: `false`, Optional)
 - `unsafeSsl` - Used for skipping certificate check e.g: using self signed certs.
 (Values: `true`,`false`, Default: `false`, Optional, This requires `enableTLS: true`)